-- Custom — Select this option to use a custom username to sign in to Okta.
-Enter the Okta expression language to define the Okta user name format.
-To validate your mapping expression, enter a username and click the view icon.
+- Custom —Select this option to use a custom username to sign in to Okta.
+Enter the Okta Expression Language to define the Okta username format.
+To validate your mapping expression, enter a username and click View.

-JIT Provisioning — Select Create and update users on login to automatically create Okta user profiles the first time a user authenticates with AD Delegated Authentication.
-When an AD sourced user profile already exists in Okta, the existing user profile is updated when the user signs in, or when an admin views the profile.
+JIT Provisioning —Select Create and update users on login to automatically create Okta user profiles the first time a user authenticates with AD Delegated Authentication.
+When an AD sourced user profile exists in Okta, the existing user profile is updated when the user signs in, or when an admin views the profile.

 The security groups to which the user belongs are also imported if the group belongs to a selected OU.
 If a user signing in doesn't belong to a selected OU, the sign in fails.
 If you enable JIT, Delegated Authentication must also be enabled.
 This option can be used with or without scheduled imports.
 For details about JIT and AD domain scenarios, see Active Directory integration FAQ.

 There are membership inconsistencies that can occur between “regular” imports and JIT provisioning.
-These membership anomalies may occur when using nested groups.
-During regular imports, a child group that is outside the scope of an AD OU or LDAP object filter cannot be detected.
-If a parent group is within an OU/object filter scope but its child groups are not, the parent group membership is incorrectly resolved during import.
+These membership anomalies can occur when using nested groups.
+During regular imports, a child group that is outside the scope of an AD OU or LDAP object filter can’t be detected.
+If a parent group is within an OU/object filter scope but its child groups aren’t, the parent group membership is incorrectly resolved during import.
 JIT provisioning would correctly resolve these memberships to the parent group because its function only detects "flat" memberships.

 JIT provisioningis selected first.

-Do not import users — Select Skip users during import to keep user profiles and groups synchronized without importing new users from your directory.
-Use this option when you want to use import functionality to synchronize groups, but want to create new Okta users using Just In Time (JIT) provisioning.
+Do not import users —Select Skip users during import to keep user profiles and groups synchronized without importing new users from your directory.
+Use this option when you want to use import functionality to synchronize groups, but want to create Okta users using Just In Time (JIT) provisioning.

 Groups are imported when Skip users during import is selected, but group memberships aren't updated until a user import is completed.